CMCD1996/Portfolio/index.md

 My interests lie at the intersection of business, finance, and technology.

 I am interested in using technology to address the most pressing issues facing society.
-In particular, I most interested using my skills and experience to address the energy transition, infrastructure needs, financial illiteracy and gender inequality.
+In particular, I most interested using my skills and experience to address the energy transition, deficiencies in infrastructure, financial illiteracy and gender inequality.

 I completed a Bachelor of Commerce / Bachelor of Engineering (Honours) degree at the University of Auckland (2015 - 2020), majoring in Finance and specialising in Engineering Science.